wikibus/Nancy.Rdf/readme.md

 PM> Install-Package Nancy.Rdf
 ```

-You may also want to install Rdf.Vocabularies, so that you don't have to remember all of those common URIs.
+You may also want to install [Rdf.Vocabularies][vocab], so that you don't have to remember all of those common URIs.

 ```
 PM> Install-Package Rdf.Vocabularies